 World’s Busiest Airline Routes — Airport Information

-Since you probably don’t know all of the airports that are contained in the list of the world’s busiest airline routes, we put together some short information about each airport.
+Since you probably don’t know all of the airports contained in the list of the world’s busiest airline routes, we put together some short information about each airport.

-Jeju International Airport (IATA: CJU, ICAO: RKPC) is the second largest airport in South Korea, just behind Incheon Airport in Incheon.
+Jeju International Airport (IATA: CJU, ICAO: RKPC) is the second-largest airport in South Korea, just behind Incheon Airport in Incheon.
 It is located in the city of Jeju.
 The airport opened in 1968.
-Jeju International Airport serves many mainland destinations in South Korea, as well as international destinations in China, Hong Kong, Japan, Taiwan, Thailand and Malaysia.
+Jeju International Airport serves many mainland destinations in South Korea and international destinations in China, Hong Kong, Japan, Taiwan, Thailand, and Malaysia.
 In 2015, 26,237,562 passengers used the airport.

 Gimpo International Airport (IATA: GMP, SEL, ICAO: RKSS) is located in the far western end of Seoul, some 15 km (9 mi) west of the Central District of Seoul.
 Gimpo was the main international airport for Seoul and South Korea before being replaced by Incheon International Airport in 2001.
 It now functions as Seoul’s secondary airport.
 In 2015, 23,163,778 passengers used the airport.

 Nội Bài International Airport (IATA: HAN, ICAO: VVNB) in Hanoi, the capital of Vietnam, is the largest airport in Vietnam in terms of total capacity.
-It is also the largest airport in the country for cargo transport and the second busiest airport for passenger traffic.
+It is also the largest airport in cargo transport and the second busiest airport for passenger traffic.
 The airport consists of two passenger terminals.
 Terminal 1 serves domestic flights, and the newly built Terminal 2 (inaugurated on 4 January 2015) serves all international flights to and from Hanoi.
-The airport is currently the main hub of the flag carrier Vietnam Airlines, and budget carriers Bamboo Airways, Pacific Airlines and Vietjet Air.
+The airport is currently the main hub of the flag carrier Vietnam Airlines and budget carriers Bamboo Airways, Pacific Airlines, and Vietjet Air.